...

 First things first, you’ll need to apply for a permit with your local city office, like Anaheim’s.
 According to California’s Building Code, a permit is typically required for any fence that stands over six feet tall.
 You’ll usually submit a site plan showing exactly where the fence will go on your property.
 Having a recent property survey is a huge help here, as it prevents any confusion over boundary lines.
 It’s also a great idea to chat with your neighbors about your plans beforehand.
 This simple step can prevent future disagreements over the fence’s design and helps keep things friendly from the start.

-Pass Your Final Inspection
+Tips for Passing Your Final Inspection

 After your fence is installed, a city inspector will come by for a final inspection to make sure everything is up to code.
 They will compare the finished fence to your approved plans, checking that the height, materials, and placement are all correct.
 The inspector will pay close attention to safety features, especially for pool enclosures and gates.
 This is why professional installation is so important—an experienced team knows the exact requirements to pass inspection the first time.
 A properly installed fence also helps you meet the standards of California’s Good Neighbor Fence Act, which establishes that boundary fences are a shared responsibility.
 When you work with us, we manage these details so you can simply enjoy your new decking and fence.